hashsequence/Linux-Job-Worker/README.md

 * A response will be sent to client indicating process have been stopped along with the contents of the log

+* job should be marked as completed with the exit code in the dataStore

 ```

+type LogOutput {
+    //contents of log
+    []byte contents
+}

 type StopRequest {
     int pid
 }

 type StopResponse {
-    LogOutput Output
+    LogOutput stdout
-    LogOutput errorOutput
+    LogOutput stderr
     bool isKilled
 }

+func ExecuteStop(StopRequest) returns(StopResponse)

 ```

 #### Query

-* The client should be able to check what processes are still running

-* The Client should be able fetch the logs and fetch the status of the process by pid and starting timestamp

-* The client should able to view list of all logs generated by the server

-* Client should be able to read the logs into memory and send it and will only grab up to a certain amout of bytes from the file to prevent maxing out string size or memory

 * There will be only two types of Query

     * QueryOneProcess:

-        * get information on one pid
+        * return the logs of a job using a valid pid (if it was started) or uuid, along with ProcessInfo

     * QueryRunningProcesses:

-        * get list of running processes from server

-    * QueryListOfLogs

-        * get list of all logs generated by server
+        * get a list of job's executed and processInfo for the jobs

 ```
 type ProcessInfo {
-    int32 pid
+    int pid
     string startingTimeStamp
+    string endTimeStamp
     string processName
+    string uuid
     bool isRunning
-    string logPath
+    int exitCode
 }

-type QueryPidRequest {
+type QueryOneProcessRequest {
     int pid
     string startingTimeStamp
+    string uuid
 }

-type QueryPidResponse {
+type QueryOneProcessResponse {
+    processInfo procInfo
-    LogOutput output
+    LogOutput stdout
-    LogOutput errorOutput
+    LogOutput stderr
-    bool isRunning
 }

 type QueryRunningProcessesRequest {